CLI Commands

 Basic Usage

-Pass a qualified name and one or more model files or directories:
+Pass one or more model files or directories and select the element to render with --qualified-name:

 In SysML v2, element names can contain spaces and special characters (e.g. 'Flight Controller v2' or 'Motor "Type A"').
 When passing qualified names that contain such names, make sure to quote or escape them appropriately for your shell.
 For example, names with spaces should be wrapped in double quotes: